Longitudinal weights for periods of years

 Sadly not.
 But I could copy and paste a list of variables from our syntax files if you let me know which longitudinal weights you are (most) interested in.
 Is it w_indinub_lw, w_indpxub_lw, w_psnenub_lw, w_indinus_lw, w_indpxus_lw, w_psnenus_lw, or....?

-#7 Updated by Peter Lynn about 3 years ago
+#7 Updated by Peter Lynn over 3 years ago

 - File support 703 output.docx support 703 output.docx added

 - % Done changed from 80 to 90

 The attached extract from our weighting programmes shows the input variables for the models for each of these two weights (these do not change from wave to wave from wave 2 onwards) and also the final models for wave 6.

 These weighting adjustments are applied to the wave 1 weight, which was based on model using lots of small area indicators (Census, neighbourhood stats, deprivation indices etc) as predictors.